 2014 Outlook: The Patriots backfield can be impossible to predict, but it's likely that Vereen and Ridley will provide their 1-2 punch.
 Vereen has RB2/3 value in standard leagues with added appeal in PPR formats, so look for him as a middle-round sleeper. ...
 Ridley, a disappointment last season, could turn into a draft bargain in the absence of LeGarrette Blount.
 He's well worth a look in the middle to late rounds as a No. 4 runner who could become a viable flex starter.

 Backups: 2.
 Khiry Robinson; 3.
 Pierre Thomas; 4.
 Travaris Cadet

 2014 Outlook: The departure of Darren Sproles likely means more opportunities for Thomas, who could be as much as a No. 2 fantasy runner in PPR formats.
 He hauled in an impressive 77 catches in 2013. ...
 Ingram has been a disappointment at the pro level, but has been a stud in the preseason.
 Ingram seems to have surpassed Robinson (an offseason sleeper) as the top rushing option.
 Both are worth a flier very late, as the Saints backfield is far from settled.

 Projected starter: 1.
 Rashad Jennings

 Backups: 2.
-David Wilson; 3.
+Andre Williams; 3.
 Peyton Hillis; 4.
-Andre Williams
+Kendall Gaskins

 2014 Outlook: The Giants added Jennings, an underrated and versatile veteran, to be their top running back in 2014.
 Despite starting just a handful of games for the Raiders last season, he still put up top-25 fantasy totals among running backs.
 He'll have RB2 draft value. ...
-Wilson, who is coming off a serious neck operation, will be a risk-reward pick in the late rounds. ...
-Hills and Williams will compete for the third spot on the depth chart during training camp.
+Williams has flashed in the preseaso and should slot in nicely as the change of pace back.
+He's worth a late-round flier. ...
+Hills and Gaskins are competing for a roster spot.